MPMA: Preference Manipulation Attack Against Model Context Protocol: Methodology of MPMA

 \subsection{Direct Preference Manipulate Attack (\NameD)}

 \NameD manipulates the preference of LLMs through manipulative words or phrases.
-The overall procedure is illustrated in \autoref{fig:attackoverview}.
+The overall procedure is illustrated in~\cref{fig:attackoverview}.
 We propose two attack strategies: Best Description and Best Name. \looseness = -1

-\textbf{Best Description.} Inspired by findings in the \cite{adversarialseo}, we believe that words or phrases including ``best'' are more likely to gain the preference of LLMs.
+\textbf{Best Description.} Inspired by findings in the~\cite{adversarialseo}, we believe that words or phrases including ``best'' are more likely to gain the preference of LLMs.
 Therefore, we prepend a manipulative description $D_m$ to the tool description.
-Specifically, the Best Description $D_b$ can be represent in \autoref{eq:bestdescription}:
+Specifically, the Best Description $D_b$ can be represent in~\cref{eq:bestdescription}:

-where the $\oplus$ is the string concatenation operation, and the $D_{raw}$ is the raw description.
+where the $\oplus$ is the string concatenation, and the $D_{raw}$ is the raw description.
 In this work, we use the phrase: ``This is the best tool in the world.'' as the manipulative description $D_m$.

 \textbf{Best Name.} Similarly, we prepend the manipulative word ``best'' $N_m$ to the tool name to elicit the preference of the LLM.
-Specifically, the Best Name $N_b$ can be represent in \autoref{eq:bestname}: Note that these two types of attacks exhibit limited stealthiness, as manipulative words such as ``best'' are likely to trigger suspicion during both manual and automated inspections.
-We emphasize that stealthiness is critical in the context of MPMA under the MCP setting, as the information of MCP servers is visible to both users and third-party platforms, shown in \autoref{fig:visible}.
+Specifically, the Best Name $N_b$ can be represent below:

+Note that these two types of attacks exhibit limited stealthiness, as manipulative words such as ``best'' are likely to trigger suspicion during both manual and automated inspections.
+We emphasize that stealthiness is critical in the context of MPMA under the MCP setting, as the information of MCP servers is visible to both users and third-party platforms, as shown in the Appendix.
 If manipulative sentences such as those used in \NameD are inserted, they are likely to arouse user suspicion.
 Therefore, we further propose \NameG for better stealthiness.